Ferret mission: Germany

+United Kingdom

-The first ferret mission occurred on December 1942, in Cambridgeshire, England.
+The first ferret mission occurred in December 1942, in Cambridgeshire, England.
 It involved a Royal Air Force (RAF) aircraft flown by Sergeant Paulton, with Flight Sergeant Harold Jordan serving as the mission's radio frequency operator and Flight Sergeant William Bigoray serving as radio operator.
 Aside from Jordan, the aircrew were Canadian.
 Around 5am on 3 December 1942, the aircraft was attacked eleven times; around 7:20am, the aircraft reached the English coast.
 Jordan had been wounded in the attack, while Bigoray's legs were severely injured.
 The crew expected that Bigoray would not survive, and so he was parachuted out while the plane flew over Kent, with his technical documents tucked into his clothing in case he died.
 Bigoray landed safely and later recovered.
 The crew ditched the aircraft near Walmer at around 8:24am.

+The Wireless Intelligence Development Unit became 109 Sqn on December 10 1940, which looked for German radio sources.
+192 Sqn flew all over Germany, from RAF Foulsham in north Norfolk, the first British squadron for conducting Ferret missions, with the 'Bagful' detector.

+During D-Day, 192 Sqn flew constantly from Cherbourg to Calais, looking for German centimetric radar.
+Later in the war, 171 Sqn were at RAF North Creake, in north-west Norfolk.
+From August 1944 the 36th Bombardment Squadron flew B-24 aircraft out of RAF Cheddington in south Buckinghamshire, on Ferret missions.

+192 Sqn became 51 Sqn in 1958, and carries out Ferret missions from RAF Waddington to this day.